Patient education: Renal cell carcinoma (kidney cancer) (Beyond the Basics)

 Some of these medicines are available as a pill that you take by mouth, while others are given into an IV.
 These medicines are typically given one at a time rather than in combination.
 Recently, the combination of lenvatinib and everolimus has been approved, and it may be offered to some patients if initial treatment approaches fail.
 The most common side effects of mTOR inhibitors include rashes and fatigue, and for VEGF-targeted therapy, they include fatigue and high blood pressure.

 Close follow-up after local treatment (radical nephrectomy or nephron-sparing treatment) is important for anyone with renal cell carcinoma.
 Follow-up visits allow your doctor to look for signs that the cancer has returned.

-During a follow-up visit, you will have an exam, lab tests, and X-ray tests.
+During a follow-up visit, you will have an exam, lab tests, and X-ray tests or computed tomography (CT) scans.
 Depending upon the stage of your cancer, these tests are recommended every 6 to 12 months for at least five years.